yueyericardo/simuc/apps/dash/pchem/01_free_particle.md

 **Instructions:**
 - The reader should follow this notebook in the order that it is presented, executing code cells in consecutive order.
-- In order to execute a cell you may click on the cell and click the *PLAY* button, press *Shift+Enter*, or got to - Cell-->Run cells*.
-The user may also execute all cells at once by clicking on *Cell --> Run All* at the toolbar above.
+- In order to execute a cell you may click on the cell and click the `PLAY` button, press `Shift+Enter`, or got to `Cell-->Run cells`.
+The user may also execute all cells at once by clicking on `Cell --> Run All` at the toolbar above.
-- **Important:** Some cells **are only going to execute after the user enters input values in the corresponding boxes**.

 ### Libraries used in this notebook: